Currency: GBP

 Select the appropriate rope finish - ropes with a smooth, hard feel will not hold as effectively as those with a more supple, pliable construction.

-Select a line which will withstand the massive increase in wear and tear, caused by continuous adjustment on the faceted sheave.
+Select a line that will withstand the massive wear and tear increase caused by continuous adjustment on the faceted sheave.

-This means that a regatta performance line will normally be required, preferably with Dyneema and/or Technora blended with polypropylene (lighter weight) or polyester (heavy duty).
+This means a regatta performance line is normally required, preferably with Dyneema or Technora blended with polypropylene (lighter weight) or polyester (heavy duty).

 Snatch Blocks

-Snatch Blocks are an extremely useful addition to the rigging spares inventory on any sailing yacht, because they can quickly and efficiently provide a temporary solution to various different line routing issues.
+Snatch Blocks are an extremely useful addition to the rigging spares inventory on any sailing yacht because they can quickly and efficiently provide a temporary solution to various line routing issues.

-Jimmy Green offer a range of different options from leading block manufacturers: Holt, Allen, Lewmar, Harken and Wichard.
+Jimmy Green offers various options from leading block manufacturers: Holt, Allen, Lewmar, Harken and Wichard.

 A snatch block is a single sheave pulley where one of the side cheeks/straps opens to allow a rope to be inserted, without the rigmarole of reeving the line through the entire system.